swathi-lakshmi/International-Greenhouse-Gases-Emission-Analysis/README.md

 Original Dataset Link (from Kaggle) for CO2 Emissions Life Expectancy dataset: https://www.kaggle.com/sansuthi/global-co2-emissions

-### Analysis:
+### Data Analysis:

 Performed Exploratory Data Analysis for the chosen dataset, wherein, many of the basic questions have been answered regarding countries and the type of greenhouse gases emitted.

-Have also performed Data Visualisation to present the inferences in a more presentable and clear way.
+Have also performed numerous data visualisations to present the inferences in a more presentable and clear way.

+Implemented machine learning models, namely, kNN, PCA and Linear Regression.

+Included two other algorithms as a part of novelity in the project, namely, Bar Joseph's Seration Algorithm and Bertin's Permutation Matrix.